miyuki/eh-benchmark/README.md

 }
 ```

-Measure number of cycles required to unwind the stack, depending on number of frames being unwound.
+Measure number of cycles required to unwind the stack, depending on the number of frames being unwound.

 ### Classes